Skip to Content

 Although the change-over to AC at the end of the 19th century brought considerable improvements, reconversion to DC was needed for many applications.
 The generator transformers first used for this purpose caused relatively high losses.
 The breakthrough came in the 1920s with the introduction of electronic rectifiers operating with mercury vapor.

-The Sinumeric modular system introduced in 1960 led to advances in automation in the production technology sector.
-Sinumeric streamlined the positioning and linear-path control of machine tools and other production equipment.
+The SINUMERIK modular system introduced in 1960 led to advances in automation in the production technology sector.
+SINUMERIK streamlined the positioning and linear-path control of machine tools and other production equipment.